Wandalen/wTesting/doc/version.eng/tutorial/Running.md

 ```
 node File.test.js
 ```
-or pass this path as an utility argument
+or enter this path as an utility argument
 ```
 tst File.test.js
 ```